adfresca/sdk-unity/README.md

 }
 ```

-After you write the codes, you will be able to see a list of custom parameters you added on [Dashboard](https://dashboard.nudge.do).
+After you write the codes and set the values, you will be able to see a list of custom parameters you added on [Dashboard](https://dashboard.nudge.do).
 1) Select a App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">